 8 – It’s Okay To Ask

-A big reason why productivity takes a toll is because employees do not ask questions or clear doubts on the problems they face during work, and make decisions on their own.
+A big reason why productivity takes a toll is that employees do not ask questions or clear doubts on the problems they face during work, and make decisions on their own.
 They do this when they’re petrified or lack knowledge in a particular area.
-You job as the employer is to encourage questioning—right or wrong.
-They must realize that the more questions they ask, better is the end result.
+Your job as the employer is to encourage questioning—right or wrong.
+They must realize that the more questions they ask, the better is the end result.

 9 – Be The Change